christophe0606/shader_linux_glsl/README.md

 `hyperbolic /dev/video5`

-The app is exposing an MCP server on port 8100 and can be controlled by a LLM.
+The app exposes an MCP server on port 8100 and can be controlled by a LLM.
 Here is an example of a chat to change the settings of the hyperbolic app:

 ![MCP example](mcp_screenshot.png "MCP session example")